cloud-design-dev/ibmcloud-vpc-with-bastion-vpn/README.md

  - :white_check_mark:  IAM Authorization policy so that Flowlogs can write to the COS instance.
  - :white_check_mark:  COS bucket for each Frontend subnet
  - :white_check_mark:  Flowlogs collector for each Frontend subnet
- - :x: Observability instances with ability to use existing ones or deploy new ones
+ - :white_check_mark:  Logging instance with ability to use existing instance or deploy new one
  - :x: VPN server with Wireguard
- - :x: Bastion Server
+ - :white_check_mark:  Bastion Server

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Modules